Frequently Asked Questions

 Our student manual is filled with the rules, to-do lists, and anything else you need to know.
 You can download a copy by clicking here.

-The following are tentative dates for the NIC.
+The following are dates for the IIC.

 • Registration:

-Registration opens on April 21, 2023.
+Registration opens on March 1, 2025.

-Registration closes on June 17, 2023.
+Registration closes on April 21, 2025.
 Everything must be submitted by this date at midnight Pacific time.

 • Feedback to all Innovators: